dynaconf/dynaconf/docs/dynamic.md

 storage such as GCP or AWS secrets or a Vault server or even a secret located on the filesystem or encrypted.

+This works by registering a function hook that will be called for every variable access on Dynaconf.

 This feature is useful to load settings from BitWarden and other secret managers.

 NOTES:
    - You must define the logic of each hook, dynaconf just calls it
    - You must take care of caching and caching invalidation
+   - This may introduce overhead dependending on how the hook function is implemented

 ```python
 # So you have a function that retrieves data from external source